Screenshot: The template and blueprint selector

 If you want to view all pages in a Confluence space, choose Pages in the sidebar, or choose Browse > Pages at the top of the screen if you're using the Documentation theme.
 If the space is using the Default theme, you'll see recent updates to pages and a page tree displaying all pages in the space; if it's using the Documentation theme, you can choose either Recently Updated, Alphabetical, or Tree view of the pages in the space.

 Each time you create a page, you're creating it in a space.
 Spaces are containers used to contain pages with related content, so you can set them up for each team in your organisation, for projects, a combination of both, or for any reason you want to group pages together.
-See Working with Spaces for more information.
+See Spaces for more information.

 Other page actions